Off-page SEO refers to everything you can do, outside your website, to improve your rankings on search engines.

 Off-Page SEO Basics

 This section will explain what off-page SEO is and why you must understand how to master it.

 What is Off-Page SEO?

-Off-page SEO consists of the strategies that web admins implement outside of their sites to improve search engine position and rank higher in SERPs.
+Off-page SEO consists of the strategies that site owners implement outside of their sites to improve search engine position and rank higher in SERPs.

 These activities include creating links, boosting branding, engagement, and social sharing.